Cape Otway Lightstation is considered Australia's most significant lighthouse and is also known as the 'Beacon of Hope''... read more.

 Experience the thrill of stepping out onto the Lighthouse Balcony for awesome views, and hear the amazing history of tragic shipwrecks on this isolated and rugged coastline from the passionate guides.

-Explore the historic Telegraph Station from 1859 and discover Australia's extraordinary secret war history from WW2.
+Explore the historic telegraph station built in 1859 and discover Australia’s extraordinary secret war history from WWII.

 Watch whales at play and soak up the natural beauty and atmosphere or stay overnight in the unique historic lightkeeper’s accommodation; great for families, groups, couples, friends and those hiking the Great Ocean Walk.